README

 Documentation

-- API docs https://wmealing.github.io/cellium/api-reference.html
+- API docs: https://wmealing.github.io/cellium/api-reference.html

-- Occasional discussions https://wmealing.github.io/
+- Discussion: https://wmealing.github.io/